 - Top each glass with the whipped coffee, serve with a thick straw or spoon and enjoy!

-4. You can find tapioca pearls at an Asian grocer or online at Amazon.
+- You can find tapioca pearls at an Asian grocer or online.

-5. Serve with a spoon or buy these bubble tea reusable straws.
+- Serve with a spoon or with bubble tea straws.